+Symptoms Solution

-Symptoms Solution No braking effort and the lever goes all the way to the bars.
-For the Closed 2 brakes ensure the pads are correctly adjusted relative to the disc surface.
-If the Mini and M4 brakes are new or have had some maintenance done then the brake will require some use to reset the pad position.
-If non of the above work then there may be insufficient fluid in the system from a bad bleed (in which case re bleed) or the system has a leak as described next.
+No braking effort and the lever goes all the way to the bars.

+If the brakes are new or have had some maintenance done then the brake will require some use to reset the pad position.

+If the above does not solve the problem then there may be insufficient fluid in the system from a bad bleed (in which case re bleed) or the system has a leak as described later.